Deborah Drabick, Ph.D.

 Recent Lab Alumni

-Lindsay Myerberg, M.A.
+Lindsay Myerberg, Ph.D.

-Lindsay graduated for the clinical psychology Ph.D. program in 2022.
+Lindsay graduated from the clinical psychology Ph.D. program in 2022.
 After completing internship at the University of Maryland School of Medicine, she began a post-doctoral fellowship at Alvord, Baker, and Associates, LLC, a private psychotherapy practice in the Washington, D.C. metropolitan area.

-Jenika Hardeman, M.S., M.A.
+Jenika Hardeman, Ph.D.

 Jenika graduated from the clinical psychology Ph.D. program in 2022.
 After completing internship at the University of Minnesota Medical School, she began a post-doctoral fellowship at Duke University.